verneylmavt/ml-model/README.md

 # 📦 ML Model Collections

-This repository contains a collection of machine learning models, designed to be deployed and utilized in a Streamlit-based web application.
+This repository contains a collection of machine learning models, designed to be deployed using ONNX and utilized in a Streamlit-based web application.
 The app provides an interactive interface for performing various tasks using neural network architectures.

-## Demo App
+## 🎈 Demo App

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://verneylogyt.streamlit.app/)

 <!-- [https://verneylogyt.streamlit.app/](https://verneylogyt.streamlit.app/) -->

-## Running Locally
+## ⚙️ Running Locally

 If the demo page is not working, you can fork or clone this repository and run the application locally by following these steps:

-### Prerequisites
+### 🔗 Prerequisites

 Ensure you have the following installed:

 - Python 3.8 or later
 - pip (Python package installer)

-### Installation Steps
+### 📋 Installation Steps

 1. Clone the repository: